 The Oxfam Novib Impact Measurement & Knowledge team supports the measurement and understanding of our project impacts around the world.
 Meet the team of experienced impact measurers!

-He is an impact measurement specialist and leads the MEAL team of the Strategic Partnership programme.
+Impact measurement specialist and leader of the MEAL team of the Strategic Partnership programme.

-He is an impact measurement specialist focusing on quantitative research, and he is also a member of Oxfam Novib’s Datalab team.
+Impact measurement specialist focusing on quantitative research, and a member of Oxfam Novib’s Datalab team.